krook/resources/README.md

-# resources
+# GitHub pages example

-Test repo to host resources on GitHub Pages
+Test repo to host resources on GitHub Pages.
+Access it at <https://krook.github.io/resources/>